enasequence/read_docs/submit/assembly/metagenome/binned.md

 - Invalid number of sequences : XXX, Maximum number of sequences for SCAFFOLD is: YYY
 - Invalid number of sequences : XXX, Maximum number of sequences for CHROMOSOME is: YYY

-This will be done at the discretion of the curation team when provided with valid reasoning, and can be requested with an email to datasubs@ebi.ac.uk .
+This will be done at the discretion of the curation team when provided with valid reasoning, and can be requested through our [helpdesk](https://www.ebi.ac.uk/ena/browser/support).